 Suzanne is President of the Center for Creative Placemaking and is a career theatre artist.
 She is multi-award honored theatre practitioner who applies her arts broadly through Creative Placemaking and real estate consulting.
-She is a member of the Board of Trustees of the Sussex County Arts and Heritage Council, the Arts and Creative Culture Task Force of Sustainable Jersey, Actors Equity Association and the Dramatist Guild.
+She is a member of the Creative Culture Task Force of Sustainable Jersey, the Scenic, Wild Delaware River Geotourism Initiative, co-chair of Together North Jersey's Livable Task Force, Morris Canal Redevelopment Working Group, Actors Equity Association and the Dramatist Guild.

 As the final in a 3-part series of free workshops on Creative Placemaking hosted by North Jersey Transportation Planning Authority and Together North Jersey Institute, the Center for Creative Placemaking will focus on practices and policies undertaken by New Jersey municipalities.
 This workshop is designed for municipal officials and leaders.

 For further details and registration please follow this link.

 Of course you are… or would like to be.
 There is a wonderful host of companies and individuals gathered to present at the upcoming JCS on Economic Development, Placemaking and Innovation… Will you be there?

 In reviewing the schedule and program, you will see there is a special emphasis regarding STEAM, ARTS, Economic Development, SID and Creative Culture, and not to mention Place-Based Transportation and more.